rackerlabs/support-how-to/content/cloud-servers/reset-your-server-password.md

 An extremely important aspect of managing your server is controlling the (Linux) **root** or (Windows) **Administrator** account password.
 You can always reset it through the [Cloud Control Panel](http://mycloud.rackspace.com).

-**Note:** Changing the server password may also initiate a system reboot.
-Make sure all your configuration changes on your machine have been saved before resetting your password, or they will not take effect.

--   First Generation Linux servers will reboot after a password change.
--   Next Generation servers do not require or initiate a reboot after a password change.

 ### Reset your server password